Detail Page

 • Basic Art - 751

-This is a fine arts Studio Class for students with concentration on drawing and visual perceptive skills.
+This is a fine arts Studio Class for students with concentration on drawing and sculpting skills.
 Students will experiment with a wide range of materials in approaching art as an artist.
+The program begins with emphasizing the fundamentals of painting and drawing as skills, involving materials and techniques.
+A student is not required to present a portfolio for admission to this course since all incoming students must take a drawing

 • Advanced Drawing and Painting I - 761